ChristinaRo12/Cyclistic-bike-share-analysis-case-study/README.md

 ## Share

   I be sharing the visualization portion of my case study on this phase.
+I be using Rstudio and be sharing my thoughts on the visualization on here.

   ### Let's visualize the number of rides by rider type